last-resort-gaming/LRG-YAINA/Templates/zeus/readme.md

 ### Edit: template.ini

-This file contains information that controls the packaging of your mission within the templateing framework
+This file contains information that controls the packaging of your mission within the templating framework

 It is essential you update this accordingly with a minimum of author and mission name